GreptimeTeam/docs/docs/v0.8/en/reference/sql/alter.md

 # ALTER

-`ALERT` can be used to modify any table settings or data within the table:
+`ALTER` can be used to modify any table settings or data within the table:

 * Add/Drop/Modify a column
 * Rename a table